end-4/dots-hyprland/CONTRIBUTING.md

 # Contributing
-- Maintain the code format and folder structure and I'll be happy
+- Please understand that dotfiles are personal
-- If you decide to write new scripts, I can only review C++, bash and Python codes (and not rust)
+- Fixes are fine
-- I guess that's it for now.
+- If you make new stuff, I'll probably nitpick as I want quality